-In addition to being named Big Sky Coach of the Year for a record fourth time, Rahe was named a finalist for the Skip Prosser Award, honoring the nation’s head coaches who also exhibit strong moral character.
+In addition to being named Big Sky Coach of the Year for a record four times, Rahe has also been a finalist for the Skip Prosser Award, honoring the nation’s head coaches who also exhibit strong moral character.

-Rahe has coached 27 Big Sky All-Conference performers and 21 Big Sky Academic All-Conference performers in his team with the Wildcats.
-His first eight seasons he led the Wildcats to 10 or more conference wins each year, a BSC record.
+Rahe has coached 29 Big Sky All-Conference performers and 21 Big Sky Academic All-Conference performers in his team with the Wildcats.
+The Wildcats have won 10 or more conference wins in nine of his 10 seasons at Weber State.